FREE WEBINAR | Join the Mims Medical Lounge on how to protect your family from Covid-19

 The panel of experts include:

-Dr Martin de Villiers (doctor of family medicine, medical director of Medwell SA)
+Dr Martin de Villiers (doctor of family medicine, university lecturer and medical director of Medwell SA, which specialises in home-based care)

+Dr Zimbini Ogle (clinical psychologist leading Impilo yeAfrica.
+With an MA in Clinical Psychology and PhD in Psychiatry, Dr Ogle treats common mental disorders, depression and anxiety disorders)

+Dr Maria Christodoulou (medical practitioner and an expert in integrative medicine.
+Dr Christodoulou specialises in coaching individuals to reclaim their health, align with their purpose, and liberate their full potential)

 Date: Tuesday, August 11 2020